HashNotAdam/blog/content/blog/006-cards-against-isolation-setup.md

 changed but it’s more important to explain why the changes were made.

-Given all we have done is install Rails for a personal game app, I think it’s acceptable to break the rules a little and simply write “Install Rails”.
+Given all we have done is install Rails for a personal game app, I think it’s acceptable to break the rules a little and simply write:
+> Install Rails

+Make sure you save and close the commit window.
 You should expect commit messages to become more descriptive once we are making decisions that aren’t so stupendously mind-numbing.

 ## Push to the repository